-The College of Humanities and the Arts is home to the Martha Heasley Cox Center for Steinbeck Studies, the Center for Literary Arts, and the Center for Comparative Philosophy.
+The College of Humanities and the Arts is home to the Martha Heasley Cox Center for Steinbeck Studies, the Ira F. Brilliant Center for Beethoven Studies, the Center for Literary Arts, and the Center for Comparative Philosophy.
 The College also manages the Hammer Theatre, a city-owned venue that offers a professional venue for our best students in theater, music, and dance.
+The College also manages the San José State University Writing Center, a resource for all SJSU students to help them become better writers.